at062084/COVID-19-Austria/README.md

 - 'number of days until times ten cases': This is the main unit for speed of spread of COVID-19 used for all estimates

 ## News and Enhancements
+- 2020-04-02: orf.at documents in detail the process of data publication by Sozialminiterium.
+All observation correct and experienced here during maintainance work on the scrapers. https://orf.at/corona/stories/daten-faq/
 - 2020-04-01: Add 'Tested' to plot
 - 2020-03-31: Add line on plot for rolling regression of number of days till deaths*10.
 Plotted in orange/red
 - 2020-03-30: Add extractor for IBM covid-county project.
 This is scraper platform with a configurable scraper per country